 If you are taking an unreserved seat, you can find the unreserved cabin information from the electric bulletin board.

-You can have seats at unreserved cabins of any train of any time on the reserved day with unreserved tickets, and seats in unreserved cabin are first-come, first-serve basis.
+You can have seats at unreserved cabins of any train of any time on a reserved day with unreserved tickets, and seats in the unreserved cabin are the first-come first-serve basis.

 Since many of the Shinkansen stations are quite complexed, we recommend you to be at the station around 30 minutes prior to your train departure.